Free Handy Tools for Genealogists

-- Library Catalogs - A small selection of library catalog search pages to a few noted genealogical libraries.
-To explore the breadth of potential record resources available for one location try searching for the name of a county in quotations, i.e. "Beaver County".
+- Library Catalogs - A small selection of library catalog search pages to a few renowned US genealogical libraries.
+To explore the breadth of potential record resources available for a location try searching for the name of a county in quotations, i.e. "Beaver County".

 - Library Related - Resources and finding aids found in genealogical libraries.

 - State Bibliographies - Allen County Public Library bibliography of genealogy books by state.
 Bibliography was made specifically for the ACPL, but many of these books will also be in your own local library.

 - US Counties Dewey Decimal Numbers (PDF) - Mid-Continent Public Library Midwest Genealogy Center created Dewey list for all counties in the US.

 - ODLIS - Online Dictionary of Library and Information Science.
 Broad in scope, ODLIS includes not only the terminology

 of the various specializations within LIS but also the vocabulary of